M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 22 active-X
+Version 9.8 Revision 23 active-X

 Some optimizations.
-Also some demo modules added to info.gsb
+A pong variant game (solopong) added to info.gsb

 The fist time you run the interpreter do this in M2000 console: